GBatro/RPSLS/README.md

 This is a program to play rock, paper, scissors, lizard, spock (as shown in the TV show "The Big Bang Theory"

-## TO RUN
+### TO RUN
 - Download/unzip files
 - Open main.py

-## TO PLAY
+### TO PLAY
+- Click your choice
-Click your choice, and a message box will tell you who won (you, or "player 2")
+- A message box will tell you who won
+  - You, or "Player 2"